To live only for Christ and the extension of his kingdom” is at the heart of the charism of Blessed Edmund Rice.

 - Sign out and return the badge when you leave the premises

 - In the event of a fire, an alarm will be activated.
-Please evacuate the building, go to the rear playground and report to a senior member of staff, who will have a record of the visitors on site.
+Please evacuate the building via the nearest exit, make your way to the rear yard and report to a senior member of staff, who has a record of the visitors on site.